StratifyLabs/StratifyBlog/content/device/2018-05-22-Controlling-MOSFETs-with-MCU-pins.md

 ## What is a MOSFET?

-MOSFETs come in two varieties: N-channel (shown-above) and P-channel (pictured below).
+MOSFETs come in two varieties: N-channel (shown above) and P-channel (pictured below).
 P-channel MOSFETs are typically used to drive loads from the high side while N-channels are easiest to implement as low side drivers.
 Each device has three connections: gate (G), drain (D), and source (S).

 ![P Channel MOSFET](/images/p-channel.png)